Skip to main content

 2. Replace the meta property og:title's content with the title value returned from the WordPress API

-We will add another item to modify the description meta tag.
+We will add another field to modify the description meta tag.

-1. Add another Item and select the HTML Edit action type
+1. Add a new Field and select the HTML Edit action type

 2. In the General tab, set meta[property="og:description"] as the CSS selector to specify the element to apply the rule to on the webpage Image from Gyazo